 Both Shoreditch High Street and Kingsland Road, prominent Hackney avenues were once apart of a large Roman road that ran through the borough.

-What was once a place frequented by nobility, the borough now stands as one of the most economically struggling parts of London with every ward in the 10% of “most deprived” in the country with “47% of its children living in low income homes.
-It also has a reputation of being very unsafe, at least in recent history but has seen a significant drop in recent years.
+What was once a place frequented by nobility, the borough now stands as one of the most economically struggling parts of London with every ward in the 10% of “most deprived” in the country and “47% of its children living in low income homes.
+It also has a reputation of being very unsafe, but has seen a significant drop in recent years.

 After wandering through residential streets for a while, I finally arrived at Mare Street, one of Hackney’s most popular.
 The shift in atmosphere was palpable.
 All of a sudden there was free wifi, a huge museum, manicured gardens in front of the courthouse and a picturesque art film theatre.
 The people shifted too, gone were the shop owners and families heading home and in their place were young, rainbow-haired “cool kids” toting their vintage shopping bags and casually taking drags from their hand-rolled cigarettes.